NeuroCognitive Imaging Lab at Dalhousie University

 What Will Children Do?

-About Functional Magnetic Resonance Imaging (fMRI)
+About Functional Near-Infrared Spectroscopy Imaging (fNIRS)

 Will the study cost me anything and, if so, how will I be reimbursed?